Instructional and Research Facilities

 The Hawai‘i Natural Energy Institute (HNEI) was established by the Legislature in 1974 to develop renewable energy resources and technologies to reduce the state’s dependence on fossil fuels, was given a broader mandate by the Hawai‘i Legislature (ACT 253 in 2006) to also demonstrate and deploy efficient energy end-use technologies and to coordinate closely with the state’s energy resource coordinator.
 Today, with funding from state and federal agencies as well as industry, HNEI conducts basic and applied research on a wide range of topics to address society’s critical energy and environmental problems.
 Current research includes hydrogen fuel cells, ocean energy and resources, fuels and high value products derived from biomass, photovoltaics, and batteries and electric vehicles.
 The institute conducts studies and assessments to support policy development and conducts testing and evaluation of emerging energy generation, grid enabling, and energy efficiency technologies.
 Many of these activities are conducted under public/private partnerships managed by the institute, with the goal of supporting increased penetration of renewable technologies onto the electrical grid systems.

-The Hawai'i Undersea Research Laboratory (HURL) was established in 1980 by a cooperative agreement between the National Oceanic and Atmospheric Administration (NOAA) and the UH.
-HURL is one of six National Undersea Research Centers sponsored by NOAA's National Undersea Research Program (NURP).
-HURL operates the Pisces IV and Pisces V research submersibles and the RCV-150 remotely-operated vehicle to conduct marine research to oceanic depths of 2,000 meters.
-These underwater vehicles are operated from HURL's dedicated support ship, the 222-foot R/V Ka'imikai-o-Kanaloa.
+The Hawai‘i Undersea Research Laboratory (HURL) was established in 1980 by a cooperative agreement between the National Oceanic and Atmospheric Administration (NOAA) and the UH.
+HURL was one of six National Undersea Research Centers sponsored by NOAA’s National Undersea Research Program (NURP).
+HURL operates the Pisces IV and Pisces V research submersibles to conduct marine research to oceanic depths of 2,000 meters.
+These underwater vehicles are operated from HURL’s dedicated support ship, the 222-foot R/V Ka‘imikai-o-Kanaloa.
 Extensive data archives are available to the scientific and academic community for biology, geology and marine chemistry research from submersible dives dating back to 1980.
 Principal research projects conducted are those aligned with the mission of NOAA.

 The International Pacific Research Center was established in 1997 under the U.S.-Japan Common Agenda for Cooperation in Global Perspective.
 Its mission is to provide an international, state-of-the-art research environment to improve understanding of the nature and predictability of climate variability in the Asia-Pacific sector, including regional aspects of global environmental change.

 The Joint Institute for Marine and Atmospheric Research (JIMAR) was created in 1977 through a Memorandum of Understanding between the National Oceanic and Atmospheric Administration (NOAA) and UH Manoa to conduct research of mutual interest.
-The principal research interests of JIMAR are equatorial oceanography, tsunamis and other long-period waves, climate, fisheries oceanography, tropical meteorology, and coastal research.
+The principal research interests of JIMAR are ecosystem forecasting, ecosystem monitoring, ecosystem-based management, protection and restoration of resources, equatorial oceanography, climate research and impacts, tropical meteorology, and tsunamis and other long-period ocean waves.

 The University of Hawai‘i Sea Grant College Program (UH Sea Grant) supports an innovative program of research, education, and outreach services directed to the improved understanding and stewardship of marine and coastal resources of the state, region, and nation.
 UH Sea Grant is a partnership of UH Manoa, the National Oceanic and Atmospheric Administration, and the State of Hawai‘i that is facilitated by strong linkages with 32 Sea Grant programs across the nation and affiliations throughout the Pacific.